oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 12. SHOULD NOT include constant [Geo](#GeoValues) or [Stream values](#StreamValues) in annotations
 13. MAY include new CSDL annotations

-In addition, OData 4.01 and greater services:
+In addition, OData 4.01 or greater services:

 14. SHOULD NOT have identifiers within a uniqueness scope (e.g. a schema, a structural type, or an entity container) that differ only by